 77. Small gifts to bring

-Many locals really appreciate the small gifts from Visitor.
-Specially the older people, they really like Vitamins, supplements, Warm stocks.
-For the monastery monk really appreictire small bank note from your country to put it on Shrines
+Many locals appreciate the small gifts from Visitor.
+Especially the older people, they like Vitamins, supplements, Warm stocks.
+For the monastery monk appreciative small banknote from your country to put it on Shrines

 79. What to leave at home

-If you are joining in the group tour, you will be traveling with atleast 12 poeple and there would be some limited space for your back pack.
+If you are joining in the group tour, you will be traveling with at least 12, and there would be some limited space for your backpack.
 So you will have to bring thing you will truely need in Tibet.
 There is also a limit baggage weight allowance in the domestic flight in China.
-So it is good to think of whether you will truely need any thing.
+So it is good to think of whether you will truly need anything.